ten-protocol/foundation/governance-guidelines.md

 The Participant Community have the right to:

-1. Propose a formal Governance Event to the Board for voting.
+1. Propose a formal Governance Proposal to the Board for voting.
 This must meet the appropriate standards and formats.
 2. Request observer representation at a board meeting subject to logistical constraints.
 3. Utilise any brand and marketing materials that may be provided by the Foundation to Participants.
 4. Identify themselves as participants of the Foundation.